blac-byte/Notes-Anandhu-/Main Notes/CSS/CSS intro.md

 ![[Screenshot 2025-09-05 114244.png|250]]

 Selector : basically used as an id to recognize which tag to give the style to.
-Property : whichever element it is to be styles, e.g.-font, size, color.
+Property : the attribute that is to be changed/modified, e.g.-font, size, color.
 Value : the value of the property.